Gabrielkhenri/Gabrielkhenri/README.md

 # Hi 👋

 My name's Gabriel, and I'm a Computer Engineering student.
-I'm still at the beginning of my journey, but I hope to one day work wwith one of those things:
+I'm still at the beginning of my journey, but I hope to one day work with one of those things:

 - <b>Web Development 🖥️
 - Game Development 🎮